Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

+4. **Insert Second Connector**

-4. Grab the second connector and push it through (mind the orientation).
+  Push the second MOTOR WHEEL connector through the opening, ensure the orientation is correct.

 .. raw:: html